deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 ^^^^^^^^^^

 Not all drift is necessarily bad, and each case should be examined separately.
-Sometimes, data drift may be simply explained by label drift (for example, data drift of social media pictures  can be explained by the label drift of ... ) ??
+Sometimes, data drift may be simply explained by label drift (for example, in a dataset of food images, a drift in brightness of images can simply mean that people are eating more eggs, which are whiter than other foods).

 How Do You Detect Drift?